AlessandroRossi87/GelatoPitone/README.md

 - read_data is called after the tastes_available function as it gives the user the possibility to input and therefore select an ice cream taste from that list.
 If the ice cream taste is present in the file it returns an instance of the IceCream class and returns the show_data method to the terminal.
 If the ice cream taste input is invalid the program will return an error message and restart the function, so that the user can input a valid value.

 - low_fat, high_prot, low_carbs and low_calories use the sorted() function using lambda as a key to sort the values in ascending order and creates a float with the values from the respective column in the worksheet.
 The functions then print the three values relevant to the paramenters the user has requested (lowest or highest).
+The reverse=True argument was used for reversing the sorting order in the high_prot function.

 - icecream_nuts and vegan_icecream functions create a list comprehension which checks if the value of their respective column in the spreadsheet is either "nuts" or "yes" respectively.
 The if statements then return to the user a list of tastes in accordance to the parameters in the list comprehension when the condition is met.